 Each year, Archbishop Mitty High School and the Black Student Union acknowledge the achievements, important people and events, and contributions in the history of the African Diaspora.
 These celebrations have surrounded school-wide assemblies, guest speakers, displays, and events sponsored by the Black Student Union.
 The historical impact of the Black/African-American community can be identified daily in the lives of people throughout the world.

-As we are in a current distance learning time, this year is no different.
 This webpage will provide context, resources, and an opportunity to understand why the month is celebrated not only in the United States, but in Canada, Ireland, the United Kingdom, and the Netherlands as well.

 The story of Black History Month begins in 1915, half a century after the Thirteenth Amendment abolished slavery in the United States.